w3c/wcag3/guidelines/groups/error-handling/correct-errors/error-notifications-available.md

 :::tests
 <b>Procedure</b>
-1. Identify parts of the conformance scope where errors can occur.
+For each page/view:
-2. Trigger errors.
+1. Trigger errors.
-3. For each error, verify that the nature of the problem is identified and described.
+2. For each error, verify that the nature of the problem is identified and described.

 <b>Expected results</b>
-* #3 is true for each error.
+* #2 is true for each error.
 :::